John D Worrall, Ph.D.

 - LAOH Honoree (1998) and Clan na nGael Honoree (1999).

 - National Science Foundation Fellowship

 Before joining the Rutgers faculty in 1983, Dr. Worrall served as Vice President and Director of Research for the National Council on Compensation Insurance.
 He also served as the Director of Research for the Human Resources Center (National Center on Employment of the Handicapped), as a Senior Research Economist for Disability Systems, Inc., and taught at the New Jersey Institute of Technology.
 Dr. Worrall is a member of many professional organizations.
-He is serving his fourth three year tour as Department Chair.
+He served five three year terms as Department Chair.
 He is active in the community, has served on many boards, and in the Summer of 1998, was selected by the Federation of Irish American Societies to serve as an International Observer in the North of Ireland.